 Autophagy is the cellular anti-aging process that intermittent fasters are trying to take advantage of.
-By fasting for extended periods, the body uses the fasting window to “clean out” damaged and old cells to allow space to regenerate newer and healthier cells, which may enhance immune system defenses and potentially slow aging.
+The body uses the fasting window to clean out damaged and old cells to allow space to regenerate newer and healthier cells.
+This may enhance immune system defenses and potentially slow aging.
 (Take note that drinking enough water is one of the most essential habits for healthy, glowing skin over the lifespan.)

-During about the third week of a dry fast, participants in a small study published in the journal Nutrition Research began to experience less chronic inflammation.
-That type of long-term inflammation is a contributor to many of the most common diseases in the U.S, including heart disease, diabetes, arthritis and allergies.
-Chances are this has much more to do with the eating change rather than skipping water, though.
+During the third week or so of a dry fast, participants in a small study published in the journal Nutrition Research began to experience less chronic inflammation.
+Long-term inflammation is a contributor to many common diseases in the U.S, including heart disease, diabetes, arthritis and allergies.
+Chances are this reduction in inflammation had much more to do with the change in eating habits rather than skipping water.

 The Risks and Side Effects of Dry Fasting

-As with intermittent fasting, those who dry fast often feel hungry (naturally).
+As with intermittent fasting, those who dry fast often feel hungry.
 Dry fasters also may feel thirsty, irritable and tired, and may experience headaches, nausea, sleep troubles, dry mouth and eyes, dizziness and dark and/or infrequent urination.

 In addition, here are some other very real medical risks of dry fasting.

-About 60 to 70 percent of the human body is made up of water, and every part of that body requires water to function well.
+About 60% to 70%p of the human body is made up of water, and every part of that body requires water to function well.
 Potential complications of serious dehydration include seizures, heat exhaustion or heat stroke, brain swelling, kidney failure, shock caused by low blood volume, coma and even death.

-In a study published in the International Journal of Environmental Research and Public Health designed to determine how dehydration impacts mood, scientists discovered that those who didn’t drink water for 36 hours experienced not only shorter attention spans, but also delayed reaction time, short-term memory loss and fatigue.
+In a study designed to determine how dehydration impacts mood, scientists discovered that male college students in China who didn’t drink water for 36 hours experienced not only shorter attention spans, but also delayed reaction time, short-term memory loss and fatigue.

-Kidney stones form more easily within the body when the body is short in water to prevent kidney stone-creating crystals from clumping together into a painful mass.
+Kidney stones form more easily within the body when you are dehydrated.
+Drinking plenty of water helps prevent crystals in the kidneys from clumping together into a painful mass or stone.

 Urinary tract infections

-Water is crucial to flush out the germs that hang out in the urinary tract.
+Water is crucial for flushing out the germs that hang out in the urinary tract.

-While intermittent fasting can work for some people who crave structure (ahem, if he or she can fill all nutrient needs within the eating window…and stick with it), dry fasting is a risky prospect.
+While intermittent fasting can work for some people who crave structure (with the caveat that he or she can fill all their nutrient needs within the eating window), dry fasting is a risky prospect.
 Instead, we recommend listening to your gut—literally.

 - Fuel up with fruits, vegetables, lean protein, healthy fats and whole grains.
 Aim to pack each plate with a variety of colors.